dfcastellanos/MEPLS/doc/tutorial/step3.md

 temperature are negligible compared to the slip thresholds, i.e., temperature cannot trigger plastic events.
 Energy fluctuations relate to temperature as \f$ \Delta E = k_{\rm B} T \f$ and to stress as \f$ \Delta E \approx V_{\rm a} \Delta \tau \f$.
-The quantity \f$ V_{\rm a} \f$ is the so-called activation volume, which is the product of the typical local strain induced by a plastic event and the volume of the region occupied by the event.
+The quantity \f$ V_{\rm a} \f$ is the so-called activation volume, which is the product of a strain of the order of that induced by a plastic event and the volume of the region occupied by the event (more about this on @ref Step5).
 Therefore, the athermal limit holds if

 \f[
  T << \frac{V_{\rm a}\lambda}{k_{\rm B}}
 \f]

-In our model, this limit is guaranteed because we won't include any temperature-dependent mechanism.
+In our model, this athermal limit is guaranteed (or rather, enforced) by model construction because we won't include any temperature-dependent mechanism.

 A significant simplification in the implementation of the model is possible by combining the quasistatic and the athermal limits.
 Since in the athermal limit plastic events cannot be thermally activated, the only mechanism for their activation is that local stresses overcome local slip thresholds.
-More specifically, in the case when the system is deforming elastically by the action of the driving mechanism, at some point, a plastic (slip) event will be somewhere triggered by it.
-To simulate the activation of events in the quasistatic limit, it is enough to make sure that (1) the external strain increments trigger a single slip event at a time and (2) that once a event is triggered we wait until the event (and possibly other events induced by the first one) ends before rising the strain again.
+More specifically, in the case when the system is deforming elastically by the action of the loading mechanism, at some point, a slip event will be somewhere triggered by it.
+In this case, to simulate the sequence of activation of events, it is enough to make sure that (1) the external strain increments are small enough as to trigger a single slip event at a time and (2) that once the event is triggered we wait until if finishes before rising the strain again (since a event changes the stress field, it might trigger other events, so we must actually perform all the events until no further event occurs).

-Therefore, to drive a system in the athermal quasistatic limit we do not need to take into account the time scales explictely, but just to respect their hierarchy.
-For this reason, we won't care what are the specific values of \f$ \dot{\gamma}_{\rm ext} \f$ and \f$ \Delta t_{\rm pl} \f$.
-Instead, we will care that the discrete load increments that we apply (as seen in @ref Step2) do not trigger many events at once (ideally, they trigger exactly 1).
+Therefore, to drive a system in AQS conditions we do not need to take into account the time scales explictely, but just to respect their hierarchy.
+For this reason, we don't care what are the specific values of \f$ \dot{\gamma}_{\rm ext} \f$ and \f$ \Delta t_{\rm pl} \f$.
+Instead, we care that the discrete load increments that we apply (as seen in @ref Step2) do not trigger many events at once (ideally, they trigger exactly 1).
 What is the criterion for the quasistatic limit in this formulation without explicit time scales?
 In this case, we require that the discrete external strain increments \f$ \Delta \gamma_{\rm ext} \f$ induce a